Refinance Appraisal Checklist: 7 Ways To Prepare For Your House To Be Appraised

 6. Invest In Small Upgrades

+- Replace your hardware.
 Handles on cabinets and drawers can become rusty or stained over time.
-Replacing them takes little more than an afternoon but can add tons of aesthetic value to your home.
+Replacing them is easy but can add tons of aesthetic value to your home.

-Is your home a relic of the '80s?
-Chances are, you have a popcorn ceiling.
-You can add aesthetic value to your home by removing the popcorn texture so that your space looks more modern.
-While removing a popcorn ceiling can get messy at times, it’s a relatively inexpensive renovation that can also score you a higher market value if you decide to sell your home.
+- Remodel your ceiling.
+If you have an outdated popcorn ceiling, you can add aesthetic value to your home by removing the popcorn texture so that your space looks more modern.
+This or other ceiling renovations typically score you a higher market value if you decide to sell.

+- Add a kitchen backsplash.
 A kitchen backsplash is a fun and personal way to improve the look and feel of your kitchen.
-Got an appraiser coming in just a few days?
-You can use a peel-and-stick backsplash to add color without working with grout.
+If you don’t want to deal with grout or a heavy investment, you can use a peel-and-stick backsplash to add a little more color to your kitchen.

-Consider more intensive renovations like adding in hardscaping or replacing old appliances if you have a little more time on your hands.
+If you have a little more time on your hands, you can consider more intensive renovations like adding in hardscaping to your yard or replacing old appliances.
 If you’re planning to refinance in the next 6 months to a year, you should review past appraisal reports and address any problems that lowered the value of your home.

 However, be 100% positive that these renovations will finish before your appraisal.
 The last thing you want is for your home to be a construction zone on the day your appraiser arrives.